Urameshi53/ACM/README.md

 decided to outsource the project to you, to build a key manager, a web application that schools can use to purchase access keys to activate their school account.

+Requirements
+pycryptodome for cryptography
+djangorestframework for api endpoint

 Management System Dashboard
 ![Screenshot 2024-06-23 022222](https://github.com/Urameshi53/Access-Key-Manager/assets/84080570/386990a1-6a77-469c-8e48-9e2c3a29406e)